-To change background color, the initial step is to launch PDFelement Pro on your Mac and then open the "Edit" menu.
-Click on the "Background" button.
-You can select "Add" to open the Add Background panel inorder to add background to your PDF.
+To change PDF background color on Mac, the initial step is to launch PDFelement Pro.
+Click the 'Tool' menu, go to click 'Add or Edit Background' button.
+You can select 'Add Background' to open the Add Background panel in order to add background to your PDF.